showermat/squashserve/README.md

 The following files are included in this project:

+  - `src`: Source code
       - `util/*`: Miscellaneous utility functionality
       - `http.cpp` and `http.h`: Various abstractions for HTTP and HTML used by zsrsrv
       - `compress.cpp` and `compress.h`: Wrappers around liblzma for stream compression and decompression
       - `zsr.cpp` and `zsr.h`: ZSR file format library
       - `mkvol.cpp`: Utility to create ZSR archives with the additional metadata necessary for use with zsrsrv
       - `search.cpp` and `search.h`: On-disk radix tree library for fast title search
       - `diskmap.h`: On-disk hash map variant for storing directory contents
       - `prefs.h`: User preference management
       - `prefs.json`: Schema of available settings for zsrsrv
       - `zsrutil.cpp`: ZSR command-line utility
       - `Volume.cpp` and `Volume.h`: Class representing one volume for zsrsrv
       - `vollib.lua`: Lua function library for use in `info.lua` files
       - `zsrsrv.cpp`: ZSR HTTP server
       - `zsrmnt.cpp`: Permits mounting ZSR archives as read-only FUSE filesystems
+      - `zsrload`: Python script to load external ZSR files
+      - `CMakeLists.txt`: Configuration for CMake
   - `accessories/wikidump.py` and `accessories/linkcheck.py`: Accessory programs to aid in the creation of ZSR files from wikis
   - `lib/*`: Third-party libraries
   - `resources/*`: Web resources for zsrsrv
-  - `CMakeLists.txt`: Configuration for CMake
   - `LICENSE` and `README.md`: User information

 Build requirements are as follows: